Johnston & Murphy: History

-Today
+Operations

+In 1850, United States President Millard Fillmore requested founder William J. Dudley to make custom-designed footwear.
+Johnston & Murphy has designed the shoes of every subsequent president.
+Ahead of the second inauguration of Donald Trump, Johnston & Murphy exhibited its collection of presidential footwear at the Mayflower Hotel in Washington, D.C.

 In 1996, Johnston & Murphy launched its official website.
 In 1998, Johnston & Murphy opened a flagship on the corner of Madison and 54th Street in New York City and started signing licensing agreements for collections of belts, hosiery, shoe care products, leather outerwear and small leather goods.
 The company has since expanded the men's line to include business cases and luggage.

 Johnston & Murphy introduced a new line of women’s footwear, leather goods, accessories and outerwear in the fall of 2008.

 Johnston & Murphy's Retail Operations division operates 160 company owned stores and sells products via direct mail catalogs and via the company's web site.
 The Wholesale division sells Johnston & Murphy branded shoes to more than 2,100 premier department and specialty stores, direct mail and on its web site.

 Johnston & Murphy branded products are manufactured by independent, third-party contractors.

 In November 2010, to highlight a new line of Johnston & Murphy men’s comfort shoes, the XC4 collection, the brand asked consumers, by way of juxtaposition, for their most uncomfortable moments in their online Ultimate Comfort Contest.
 The letters in XC4 are meant to stand for “extreme comfort,” while the number alludes to four aspects of the shoes: they are moisture-wicking, light weight, have additional cushioning and include an extra removable insole to ensure proper fit.
 XC4 styles are available in dress casual and casual styles – representative of Johnston & Murphy's shift to offering more casual footwear in addition to traditional dress shoes.
 Horween Leather Company in Chicago supplies leather shells for footwear to Johnston & Murphy.